eak006/SuperSimpleNetworkServerProject/README.md

 # simple-http
-Java Http server responding to GET requests with an incremented request counter
+Java Http server responding to GET requests with an incremented request counter.